lazytortoise905/development-final/README.md

 ### Usability Principles Considered
 An important usability issue I considered was contrast.
-I made sure that the text was readable and clear in all configurations of the app to enhace accessbility.
+I made sure that the text was readable and clear in all configurations of the app to enhance accessbility.
 Additionally, I chose a visual hierarchy that is clear and intuitive.
-The controls are on the left side of the screen which is a populare structure due to the left-to-right nature of how users perceive user interfaces.
+The controls are on the left side of the screen which is a popular structure due to the left-to-right nature of how users perceive user interfaces.
 As they move over the page they are met with the players that the controls can manipulate, and then finally their favorites list.